 November 3, 2017

 WASHINGTON, D.C. – As tax reform discussions intensify around the nation, Congressman Biggs issued the following statement:

 "There is much to like about the plan released yesterday.
 I believe that millions of Americans and their businesses stand to benefit greatly from its passage.

-Washington, D.C. - Today, the U.S. Senate released draft legislation to amend Obamacare.
-Congressman Andy Biggs released the following statement:
+WASHINGTON, D.C. - Today, House Republicans released their tax reform package.
+Congressman Andy Biggs issued the following statement:

 In The News